 So, remember, it all adds up.

-Uniforms: Many public schools require that students wear their uniform.
+Uniforms: Many public schools require that students wear their uniforms.
 This can become an additional expense for parents that they weren’t planning for, with each uniform costing upwards of $100.
 And your child will need more than one to be clean.
 Even schools that do not require uniforms have outfits they expect your child to buy for gym class or PE.

 Instruments: If your child will be in any type of music program, you’ll be responsible for buying or renting the instruments.
-Depending on which one your child ends up playing (which without having lessons already they won’t get to pick on their own), it can cost thousands or on average $100 a month to rent from a local rent shop.
+Depending on which one your child ends up playing (which without having lessons already they won’t get to pick on their own), it can cost thousands or on average $100 a month to rent from a local rental shop.

 Electronics: Some schools require that your child has a laptop or tablet or both.
 It depends on your area.
-Often the schools supply them, but charge a fee for using them.
+Often the schools supply them but charge a fee for using them.
 You can usually use

 your own if they’re approved by the school too.
 So, if your child already has these devices, ask if they can use theirs to avoid that fee.